The Cartographer's Daughter · Chapter 5

 "He was not wrong?"

 "The calculation was sound.
-One name, given under duress, would satisfy the inquiry and protect the household.
+One name given under duress would satisfy the inquiry and protect the household.
 It did.
 The constable left.
 We were not troubled again.
-The village headman accepted my husband's recantation and the matter was filed.
 By every measurable standard, my husband made the optimal decision."

-The logic was hers.
-Hearing it in Chen Mei's voice did not change it.
+Hearing it in Chen Mei's voice did not change the logic.
 It changed where it landed.

 "But you don't accept it," Marta said.